Skip to content

 }

-That bundle will render the relevant service and timer units, place them under /snowball in the build output, and expose helper derivations for installation and packing.
+That bundle will render the relevant service and timer units, stage the extra file, derive a runtime manifest, and expose several installation backends.

 This repo already exports a few real examples.
-For one of those, you can build the installer helper like this:
+For one of those, you can build the various outputs like this:

 bash